Assassination of Haitian president plunges nation deeper into chaos

 "It’s highly likely that this was political violence in the prelude to the elections,” said Alan Zamayoa, an analyst at Control Risks who covers Haiti.
 He said Moise had been challenged by a series of crises — the unraveling economy, corruption allegations, deteriorating security and his attempts to carry on for another term.

-Joseph, the interim prime minister, told the AP he wanted an international investigation.
+Joseph, the interim prime minister, told The Associated Press he wanted an international investigation.
 He said the elections should be held as planned and pledged to work with Moise’s allies and opponents alike.

-President Joe Biden condemned the assassination as a "heinous act,” echoed by numerous regional and world leaders.
+U.S. President Joseph Biden condemned the assassination as a "heinous act,” echoed by numerous regional and world leaders.
 He pledged to help work for "a safe and secure Haiti.”

 That’s a tall order.
 Haiti is close to being a failed state in the grip of armed bandits who make a living through extortion and kidnapping.
 The pandemic has only made things worse with not a single vaccination yet administered.
 On top of that and a desperately faltering economy, the country is undergoing a constitutional power struggle stemming from a chaotic election which saw Moise only sworn in 15 months after a first-round vote.